jim-wolf-i-am/jim-wolf-i-am.github.io/README.md

-# jim-wolf-i-am.github.io
+# Hi!
+I’m Jim
-> My generative art experiments and musings.
+> Welcome to my generative art experiments and musings.

-## Um, Like What Is This Stuff?
+## Um, What Is This Stuff?
-Quite simply, this is where I post a few of the many generative art projects / experiments I've created.
+This is where I post a few of the many generative art projects / experiments I've created.

-I'm not *necessarily* trying to show off my coding skills.
-As such, if my code cleanliness (or lack thereof) horrifies you, just know these projects happened in a flurry of creativity, with the spirit of experimentation.
+These projects are more about my coding *creativity* rather than my coding *skills*.
+As such, if my code cleanliness (or lack thereof) horrifies you, just know these projects happened in a flurry of creativity, with the spirit of experimentation (and yes, my professional work does follow best practices for code cleanliness).

 I justed wanted a way to share my passion projects with those who are curious about them :-)

-**Are these projects mobile-friendly?** Well... no, not really.
-At least not on a phone-sized device.
-Yes, I know everyone's busy, on the go, living the dream, maximizing synergies, etc., and you might be viewing this on a phone.
-And while I cringe just a little at envoking this idea: this is art.
-So, the criteria is wide open.
-That said, they are touch-compatible (because I simply wanted to see if I could), and they look pretty good on a tablet (and it's okay to admit you have a tablet).
+**Are these projects mobile-friendly?** On a tablet, yes.
+Not so much on a phone, but you are welcome to view them that way :-)

 ### Pierre - Animated Bezier Curves
 See it in action here: [https://jim-wolf-i-am.github.io/pierre/](https://jim-wolf-i-am.github.io/pierre/)